OpenRiskNet/workshop/OntologyWorkshop/browsing.md

 }
 </script>

-## Excersize 1: Browsing the ontology with BioPortal
+## Browsing the ontology with BioPortal

 The purpose of this excersize is to see how BioPortal visualizes the eNanoMapper ontology.
 A [detailed tutorial](https://enanomapper.github.io/tutorials/BrowseOntology/Tutorial%20browsing%20eNM%20ontology.html)